Managing your credit report.

-Changes to the Credit Reporting Privacy Code mean that credit providers (including banks, phone and power companies) can now share more information with credit bureaus about your credit and repayment history.
-Credit bureaus can then pass this on when lenders run a credit check.
+Under the Credit Reporting Privacy Code, credit providers (including banks, phone and power companies) can share information with credit bureaus about your credit and repayment history.
+Credit bureaus can then pass this on when lenders run a credit check

 What does it mean?

-if you make your home loan, power or credit card payments by the due date, this will appear on your credit report and could make it even easier for you to get credit
+If you make your home loan, power or credit card payments by the due date, this will be reflected on your credit report and could make it even easier for you to get credit.

-if you miss a payment though, this will also end up on your credit report and your access to credit may be limited
+If you miss a payment though, this may also be reflected on your credit report and your access to credit may be limited.

 What can you do to improve your credit report?